tatumio/tatum-js/examples/ltc-example/README.md

 # How to use TatumSDK with LTC

-This is an example of a README.md file for a project.

 These examples should guide you through some basic operations of the LTC blockchain.
 You will be able to:

 - generate LTC wallet